International Application Process

 - Scholarship information: Please note that the University of Waikato does offer scholarships to international students.
 Find out whether you are eligible for any of our international scholarships.

 - No International Tuition Fees.
-You will pay the same fees as New Zealanders.
-Annual supervision fees of approximately NZ$4500 per year (for three years).
+You will pay the same fees as New Zealanders

-- No school tuition fees for children of PhD student to study at public Primary or High School.
+- No school tuition fees for children of PhD students to study at public Primary or High Schools

 - A one year work visa after completion of PhD.
-Immigration points if you are considering applying for NZ Permanent Residency (PR).
+Immigration points if you are considering applying for New Zealand Permanent Residency (PR).

-Please note: PhD study must be full-time in order to qualify for these benefits.
+Please note: PhD study must be full-time in order to qualify for these benefits and there are other criteria you need to meet.

 Agents in Your Country